nugrezo/threadify-server/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# express-api-template
+# express-api

-A template for starting projects with `express` as an API.
+This backend server is created for starting projects with `express` as an API.
 Includes authentication and common middlewares.
+The middlewares are presented below.

+- app.use(replaceToken)
+- app.use(auth)
+- app.use(requestLogger)
+- app.use(threadifyRoutes)
+- app.use(userRoutes)
+- app.use(commentRoutes)
+- app.use(likesRoutes)
+- app.use(errorHandler)

 ## Installation

 1. [Download](../../archive/master.zip) this template.
-1. Move the .zip file to your `sei/projects/` directory and Unzip it (creating a folder) -- **NOTE:** if the folder was already unzipped, use the `mv` command line to move it to the `sei/projects/` directory.
-1. Rename the directory from express-api-template -> your-app-name.
+1. Rename the directory from express-api -> your-app-name.
 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Move into the new project and `git init`.
-1. Replace all instances of `'express-api-template'` with your app name.
+1. Replace all instances of `'threadfy'` with your app name.
 1. Install dependencies with `npm install`.
 1. Ensure that you have `nodemon` installed by running `npm install -g nodemon`.
 1. Ensure the API is functioning properly by running `npm run server`.
 1. Once everything is working, make an initial commit.
-1. Follow the steps in [express-api-deployment-guide](https://git.generalassemb.ly/ga-wdi-boston/express-api-deployment-guide)

 ## Structure